 There is a spectrum running from mild nausea to hospitalisation due to severe vomiting.
 Acupuncture is most useful at the mild end of the spectrum.
 For many women it helps to reduce the intensity of the nausea, but requires twice weekly treatment for best effect.

 It’s common for women to experience digestive changes, particularly constipation and haemorrhoids during pregnancy.
 Acupuncture and dietary recommendations can be effective for alleviating many gastro intestinal problems.

 Preparation for labour and pre-birth acupuncture

-Pre-birth acupuncture offers a safe and effective treatment to promote natural labour.
-Specific acupuncture protocols developed by midwives help prepare the body for birth.
+Pre-birth acupuncture offers a safe treatment with the aim of promoting natural labour.
+Specific acupuncture protocols developed by midwives to help prepare the body for birth.
 The emphasis of these treatments is to help the pelvis to release and to create space for the cervix to soften.

 - Pre-birth acupuncture is generally carried out weekly from week 36 or 37.

-- Acupuncture with the aim of inducing labour is used when women are scheduled for medical inductions, or have prematurely ruptured membranes.
+- Acupuncture with the aim of helping to induce natural labour is used when women are post 40 weeks.
 In these cases higher frequency treatments are advised: three conducted over consecutive days, or every other day.